 To be eligible you have or expect to have a 30% fall in turnover or customer numbers from January to June 2021.
 You compare the numbers to the same period in 2019.
 Not only that, but you must review your numbers at the end of each month to ensure you continue to qualify.
 For further information on this see our blog See here Like the TWSS there will be a review of cases at the end of the scheme.
 They will look for your eligibility criteria, supporting numbers, and reviews.
 This is coming so be sure you have this information now.

 For the CRSS more of the Revenue review work will be at the point you enter the scheme.
 They will check that your business qualifies.
 You have business premises and there is a restriction on the public from entering it.
-At registration there is a drop-down list of businesses.
-If you are not on one of those but in the "other" category, that will result in a check to see if you qualify.
+At registration, there is a drop-down list of businesses.
+If you are not on one of those but in the “other” category, that will result in a check to see if you qualify.
 Again, there will be a review of cases at the end of the scheme.
 For more information on this Click here

-The advice here would be to go to Revenue before they come calling, if you shouldn’t have benefitted or be in these schemes.
+The advice here would be to go to Revenue before they come calling if you shouldn’t have benefitted or be in these schemes.
 Get a qualifying disclosure in place and pay back what you owe.

 The final Income tax return filing date for 2019 was the 10th of December 2020.
-In those returns, Revenue get a wealth of information.
+In those returns, Revenue gets a wealth of information.
 You declare all your incomes, your accounts information, and capital transactions.
 What will interest them is the Capital Gains Tax section.
 Especially if the proceeds are high and the tax is low.

 Carlito and Tanya sold a business in 2019 for €1,400,000.
-They are married and are in their early 50's.
-They didn't pay any Capital Gains Tax [CGT] and claimed Retirement Relief on the tax return.
+They are married and are in their early 50’s.
+They didn’t pay any Capital Gains Tax [CGT] and claimed Retirement Relief on the tax return.
 They each have proceeds of €700,000 but no CGT liability.
 Revenue will take notice of this.
 Their dates of birth are on the tax return and both are not over 55, so did not qualify for this relief.
 So, Revenue would expect a CGT liability here and a CGT payment made in December 2019 or January 2020.
-They will make contact Carlito to see if his way was the right way or the wrong way!
+They will make contact with Carlito to see if his way was the right way or the wrong way!

 If you sell a business for €1,000,000 and pay 10% CGT by claiming Entrepreneurs Relief you have saved €230,000.
 Revenue will check that you meet the conditions of the relief.
 Other areas that will be of interest will be;